Emptying Septic Tank Costs

 As with other projects, there are specific steps you should consider taking when hiring a qualified septic tank specialist.
 Below are our tips for hiring a septic tank expert.

-• Research all local septic tank drainage companies to compare a list of their services.
+• Research local septic tank drainage companies to compare the services they offer.

-• Gather multiple quotes in order to get the best price and service for your needs.
+• Gather multiple quotes to get the best price and service for your needs.

-• Never pay the full amount up-front and always get a written copy of your quoted price and service breakdown.
+• Never pay the full amount up-front and always ask for a written quote and service breakdown.

-• Check that your septic tank engineer is qualified and licenced to carry out the work along with disposing of the waste correctly.
+• Check that your engineer is qualified and licensed to carry out the work and dispose of waste correctly.

-• Ask your engineer where the waste will be disposed of once the job has been carried out, to ensure that they are following local legislations.
+• Ask where the waste will be disposed of to ensure legal waste handling procedures are being followed.

-• Enquire about regular maintenance and additional services for future cleaning.
+• Enquire about regular maintenance and any additional services for future cleaning.

 FAQs